rrvillareal23/DecoyOps/README.md

 3. Run the script:
   python decoy_ops.py

-4. Monitor the output and alterations.log for simulated activity and trap detections.
+4. **Monitor the output and `alterations.log` for simulated activity and trap detections.**

 ## Customization

--Adjust the parameters in the script to modify the behavior of the simulation.
+- Adjust the parameters in the script to modify the behavior of the simulation.
--Customize the directory structure and file contents as needed for your testing environment.
+- Customize the directory structure and file contents as needed for your testing environment.

-##Contributors
+## Contributors

-Ricky Villareal
+- Ricky Villareal

-License
+## License

 This project is licensed under the MIT License.

 Now, you can easily copy and paste this Markdown directly into your README.md file!